Skip to content

 • Host-only: Useful for isolated lab setups without internet

-• Adapter 2: Enable and attach to Host-only Adapter or Internal Network as needed for GNS3 or lab designs
+• Adapter 2: Enable and attach to Host-only Adapter or Internal Network as needed for GNS3 or Program Design

 After first login: